Figuring out where to buy a ukulele can be as tough as figuring out which ukulele to buy.

 If you know what to look for and do your research, Craigslist can be a great way to get a good used uke at a fair price.
 On the other hand, if you don’t know what you’re doing it’s easy to overpay or end up with a problematic instrument.

 Even if your Craigslist uke is problem-free when you get it, if something goes wrong down the road there’s not much you can do.

-Ebay avoids some of the pitfalls of Craigslist due the feedback system.
-If you see a uke for sale and the buyer has a lot of positive feedback, there’s little risk compared to buying from a stranger on Craigslist.
+eBay avoids some of the pitfalls of Craigslist due to the feedback system.
+If you see a uke for sale and the seller has a lot of positive feedback, there’s a lower risk than when buying from a stranger on Craigslist.

 On a similar note, eBay will be there to help you out if you have a dispute with the buyer.
-It’s not to say that they’ll side with the buyer (i.e. you) 100% of the time, but it’s nice to know you have some recourse if your uke has an issue.
+This doesn’t mean they’ll side with the buyer (i.e. you) 100% of the time, but it’s nice to know you have some recourse if your uke has an issue.

 eBay is also a good place to find higher-end pre-owned ukes for reasonable prices.
 It’s possible to find ukes from well-known brands like Kamaka and Martin for hundreds of dollars less than the new price.